 Part of the web design process is making sure sites are accessibile to users with disabilities.
 For example, a user with vision impairment may access websites via a screen reader application, while blind users will use a refreshable Braille device.
-Mobile devices such as the iPhone and Android can provide text-to-speech and speech recognition functions.
-By considering accessibility from the start of the design process it's possible to create a website which supports these kinds of assistive technology.
+Mobile operating systems such as iOS and Android can provide text-to-speech and speech recognition functions.
+By considering accessibility from the start of the design process it’s possible to create a website which supports these kinds of assistive technology.

 The issue of accessibility affects all aspects of website design.
 The following list outlines a few areas of consideration:

 - Structuring pages so users don’t have to scroll past long lists of links to reach relevant content.